-To enable clock switching, the FCKSM1 configuration bit in the FOSC Configuration register must be programmed to a '0'.
-(Refer to Section 24.
-"Device Configuration" for further details.)
+To enable clock switching, the FCKSM1 Configuration bit in the Fosc Configuration register must be programmed to a '0'.
+(Refer to 7.3 "Oscillator Configuration" for further details.)

-If the FCKSM1 configuration bit is a '1' (unprogrammed), then the clock switching function is disabled.
+If the FCKSM1 Configuration bit is a '1' (unprogrammed), then the clock switching function is disabled.
 The Fail-Safe Clock Monitor function is also disabled.
 This is the default setting.
-The NOSC<1:0> control bits (OSCCON<9:8>) do not control the clock selection when clock switching is disabled.
-However, the COSC<1:0> bits (OSCCON<13:12>) will reflect the clock source selected by the FPR<3:0> and FOS<1:0> configuration bits in the Fosc Configuration register.
+The NOSC control bits in OSCCON do not control the clock selection when clock switching is disabled.
+However, the COSC bits in OSCCON will reflect the clock source selected by the FPR and FOS Configuration bits in the Fosc Configuration register.
 The OSWEN control bit (OSCCON<0>) has no effect when clock switching is disabled.
 It is held at '0' at all times.